 has been the subject of intensive study beginning with the seminal works of Giga and Kohn \cite{giga-1,giga-2}.
-For a detailed introduction see the excellent monograph of Quittner and Souplet \cite{quitter}.
+For a detailed introduction, see the excellent monograph of Quittner and Souplet \cite{quitter}.
 Since our main theorem deals with the asymptotic behavior near the blow-up time, we briefly review some results in that direction.
-When the nonlinearity is energy subcritical, i.e. $1<p<+\infty$ when $n=1,2$ and $1<p<\frac{n+2}{n-2}$ when $n\geq 3$ then \cite{giga-1,giga-2} showed that any blow-up solution is of Type I, i.e. there exists a constant $C>0$ such that
+When the nonlinearity is energy subcritical, i.e., $1<p<\infty$ when $D=1,2$ and $1<p<\frac{D+2}{D-2}$ when $D\geq 3$, then \cite{giga-1,giga-2} showed that any blow-up solution is of Type I, i.e., there exists a constant $C>0$ such that

 Otherwise, the blow-up is of Type II.
-In the energy critical setting, i.e. $p=\frac{n+2}{n-2},$ Filippas, Herrero and Velázquez \cite{Filippas}, established that the solution exhibits Type I blow-up if the initial data is positive and radially decreasing and the dimension $D \geq 3.$ Next, assuming that the initial datum is close to the ground state, Collot, Merle and Raphael in \cite{collot-merle} established a Trichotomy in dimension $D\geq 7$; the solution either dissipates to zero, or approaches to a rescaled Aubin--Talenti solution, or blows up in finite time and the blow-up is of Type I. Thus, if the initial data is close to a ground state in dimension $D\geq 7$, the solution does not exhibit Type II blow-up.
-Recently Wang and Wei in \cite{wang2021refined} established that for positive initial datum in $L^\infty(\R^n)$ and $D\geq 7$, any blow-up solution is of Type I. In contrast to the previous results, Theorem~\ref{thm:main} is concerned with finite energy solutions that either exist globally in time or exhibit Type II blow-up.
+In the energy critical setting, i.e., $p=\frac{D+2}{D-2},$ Filippas, Herrero and Velázquez \cite{Filippas}, established that the solution exhibits Type I blow-up if the initial data is positive and radially decreasing in dimension $D \geq 3.$ This result was later improved by Matano and Merle \cite{matano2004nonexistence} where they proved, amongst other things, the same result with radial, positive and bounded initial data.
+Next, assuming that the initial datum is close to the ground state, Collot, Merle, and Raphaël in \cite{collot-merle} established a Trichotomy in dimension $D\geq 7$; the solution either dissipates to zero, or approaches a rescaled Aubin--Talenti solution, or blows up in finite time, and the blow-up is of Type I. Thus, if the initial data is close to a ground state in dimension $D\geq 7$, the solution does not exhibit Type II blow-up.
+Recently, Wang and Wei in \cite{wang2021refined} established that for positive initial datum in $L^\infty(\R^D)$ and $D\geq 7$, any blow-up solution is of Type I. In contrast to the previous results, Theorem~\ref{thm:main} is concerned with finite energy solutions that either exist globally in time or exhibit Type II blow-up.
 Examples of such solutions exhibiting non-trivial bubble tree decompositions have been recently constructed for the critical nonlinearity in dimensions $D\geq 7$ by del Pino, Musso, and Wei in \cite{del_Pino_2021}.
-Furthermore, the recent work of Kim and Merle \cite{kim2024classification} shows that under the assumption of radial symmetry, the above bubble tree constructions are the only possible examples in dimensions $D\geq 7.$ \end{rem}
+Furthermore, the recent work of Kim and Merle \cite{kim2025classification} shows that under the assumption of radial symmetry, the above bubble tree constructions are the only possible examples in dimensions $D\geq 7.$ \end{rem}